Astal: Legacy

-Astal often makes cameo appearances in the Sonic The Hedgehog comic book series by Archie Comics, courtesy of artist Patrick Spaziante.
+Astal often made cameo appearances in the Sonic The Hedgehog comic book series by Archie Comics, courtesy of artist Patrick Spaziante.
 Astal (and the bird) have a one panel cameo in Sonic the Hedgehog issue #50.
-They appear alongside Bark the Polar Bear, Bean the Dynamite, Ray the Flying Squirrel, Ristar, and Deku from Fighters Megamix fighting against the Overlanders (Humans) in a flashback/dream sequence of Dr. Robotnik.
+They appeared alongside Bark the Polar Bear, Bean the Dynamite, Ray the Flying Squirrel, Ristar, and Deku from Fighters Megamix fighting against the Overlanders (Humans) in a flashback/dream sequence of Dr. Robotnik.
 On the cover of #51, Astal appears in the audience, looking up to Sonic, Tails, and Princess Sally standing on the podium and celebrating their victory over Dr. Robotnik.
 On the cover of #125, he is behind the "5" card held by Mighty the Armadillo.